saezlab/mistyR/README.md

 ```

-mistyR is dependent on the following packages that are available from CRAN or Bioconductor:
+mistyR is dependent on the following packages that are available from CRAN:

 assertthat,
 caret,